lucasjellema/vagrant-docker-puppet-desktop-streamexplorer-jdeveloper/README.md

 # vagrant-docker-puppet-desktop-streamexplorer-jdeveloper
 This repository provides Vagrant, Docker and Puppet configuration files to create a containerized environment for Oracle StreamExplorer and JDeveloper 12.1.3 (the SX IDE)

+Details and screenshots are provided in this blog article: https://technology.amis.nl/2015/08/30/generate-docker-containerized-run-time-and-design-time-for-oracle-streamexplorer-event-processor-and-jdeveloper-using-vagrant-puppet-and-virtualbox/

 Once the configuration is complete - two Docker containers are available - one with the StreamExplorer (and OEP) server up and running and one with JDeveloper 12.1.3 to provide the IDE for the SX/OEP environment.

 The containers are created in several steps: